Model-based clustering in simple hypergraphs through a stochastic blockmodel: Analysis of a co-authorship dataset

 Coming back to the bipartite graph of authors and (co-authored) papers, we looked at the degree distribution of the authors, given in Table~\ref{tab:degree_authors}.
 This corresponds to the distribution of the number of co-authored papers per author.
 We observed that 5 of the 8 authors from our first group are the ones that co-published the most, the three others having also high degree (one of degree 5 and two of degree 4).
 Thus, our first group is made of authors (among) the most collaborative ones, which are also (among) the most prolific ones.

 Neither the first nor the second group inferred by \texttt{HyperSBM} are communities.
-Indeed we obtained the following estimated values from the size-$2$ hyperedges: $\hat B^{(2)}_{11} \simeq 4.2\%$ is of the same order as $\hat B^{(2)}_{12}\simeq 5.1\%$ while $\hat B^{(2)}_{22}\simeq 0.8\%$ is around five times smaller.
-(We have dropped from our notation $\hat B^{(m,n)}$ the index $n$ and only use the size $m$ of the hyperedges to distinguish the parameter values).
+Indeed we obtained the following estimated values from the size-$2$ hyperedges: $\hat B_{11} \simeq 4.2\%$ is of the same order as $\hat B_{12}\simeq 5.1\%$ while $\hat B_{22}\simeq 0.8\%$ is around five times smaller.
 This means that the first group contains authors that have written with authors from the two groups while the second group is made of authors who have less co-authored papers with people of their own group.
-Looking now at size-3 hyperedges, we get that $\hat B^{(3)}_{111}\simeq 2\cdot 10^{-4}$ ; $\hat B^{(3)}_{112}\simeq 18\cdot 10^{-4}$ ; $\hat B^{(3)}_{122}\simeq 7\cdot 10^{-4}$ and $\hat B^{(3)}_{222}\simeq 0.6\cdot 10^{-4}$.
-The most important estimated frequency is $\hat B^{(3)}_{112}$ that concerns 2 authors of the small first group co-authoring a paper with one author of the large second group.
-The second most important estimated frequency is $\hat B^{(3)}_{122}$ and is obtained for one author from small first group co-authoring a paper with two authors of the large second group.
+Looking now at size-3 hyperedges, we get that $\hat B_{111}\simeq 2\cdot 10^{-4}$ ; $\hat B_{112}\simeq 18\cdot 10^{-4}$ ; $\hat B_{122}\simeq 7\cdot 10^{-4}$ and $\hat B_{222}\simeq 0.6\cdot 10^{-4}$.
+The most important estimated frequency is $\hat B_{112}$ that concerns 2 authors of the small first group co-authoring a paper with one author of the large second group.
+The second most important estimated frequency is $\hat B_{122}$ and is obtained for one author from small first group co-authoring a paper with two authors of the large second group.
 The remaining frequencies of size-$3$ hyperedges are negligible.
 This characterizes further the first groups as being composed by authors that do co-author with their own group as well as with authors from the second one.

-Finally, looking now at size-4 hyperedges, the only non negligible estimated frequency is obtained for $\hat B^{(4)}_{1222}\simeq 4\cdot 10^{-6}$.
-We note here that the quantities $B^{(3)}$'s and $B^{(4)}$'s are intrinsically on different scales, as are the quantities $B^{(2)}$'s and $B^{(3)}$'s.
-So again, authors from group one co-authored with the others authors.
-(Note that the first group is not large enough for a $B^{(4)}$ frequency with at least 2 authors in that group 1 to be non negligible).
+Finally, looking now at size-4 hyperedges, the only non negligible estimated frequency is obtained for $\hat B_{1222}\simeq 4\cdot 10^{-6}$.
+We note here that the frequencies $\hat B$'s with $m=3$ or $4$ are intrinsically on different scales, as also happens with $m=2$ or $3$.
+So again, authors from group 1 co-authored with the others authors.
+(Note that the first group is not large enough for a size-4 $\hat B$ frequency with at least 2 authors in that group 1 to be non negligible).